In this chapter we consider some basic questions about what can be done with thermodynamics. These include:

 The next time you feel the need for a measure of “heat content” in the context of uncramped thermodynamics, lie down until the feeling goes away.

 Sometimes you hear people talking about “the” reversible from A to B. This makes no sense whatsoever.

 The existence of the Carnot cycle A→X→Y→Z→A implies that there are (at least!) two inequivalent paths from A to Z, including the simple path A→Z along a contour of constant entropy, and the more complex path A→X→Y→Z

 Within uncramped thermodynamics, you are allowed to build things that aren’t heat engines.
 That is, you can have cycles that don’t convert any heat-bath energy into useful work.
-The various possibilities are summarized in the Venn diagram in figure 17.2.
+The various possibilities are summarized in the Venn diagram in figure 19.3, which can be considered a less-detailed version of figure 19.2.

 Therefore, uncramped thermodynamics requires us to treat dT as a vector.
 If you think of dT as representing some kind of “change in T” you need to specify the direction of the change (as well as the magnitude).
 Whenever something has a direction and a magnitude, you should suspect that it is a vector.